stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells and Pact of the Blade
-Once per turn when you hit a creature with your pact weapon, you can expend mana to deal an extra 1d8 energy damage to the target, plus another 1d8 per mana expended, and you can knock the target prone if it is Huge or smaller.
+Once per turn, when you hit a creature with your pact weapon, you can expend mana to deal an extra 1d8 energy damage to the target, plus another 1d8 per mana expended, and you can knock the target prone if it is Huge or smaller.

 ### Far Scribe

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells and Pact of the Tome
 A new page appears in your Book of Shadows.
-With your permission, a creature can use 2 Actions to write its name on that page, which can contain a number of names equal to your spellcasting attribute modifier.
+With your permission, a creature can use 2 actions to write its name on that page, which can contain a number of names equal to your spellcasting attribute modifier.

 You can cast the [Sending]() spell, targeting a creature whose name is on the page, without using a spell slot and without using material components.
 To do so, you must write the message on the page.
 The target hears the message in their mind, and if the target replies, their message appears on the page, rather than in your mind.
 The writing disappears after 1 minute.

-Using 2 Actions, you can magically erase a name on the page by touching it.
+Using 2 actions, you can magically erase a name on the page by touching it.

 ### Frigid Tomb

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells
 As a free action when you take damage, you can entomb yourself in ice.
-You gain temporary stamina equal to 5 times your maximum spell level, which takes as much of the triggering damage as possible.
-If any temporary stamina remain after the the triggering damage, you immediately gain vulnerability to fire damage, your speed is reduced to 0, and you are incapacitated as you are now encased in ice.
+You gain temporary Stamina equal to 5 times your maximum spell level, which takes as much of the triggering damage as possible.
+If any temporary Stamina remain after the the triggering damage, you immediately gain vulnerability to fire damage, your speed is reduced to 0 and you are [Incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/) as you are now encased in ice.

-These effects end once all temporary stamina is expended.
-Otherwise, it ends at the end of your next turn, along with any remaining temporary stamina, when all the ice melts away.
+These effects end once all temporary Stamina is expended.
+Otherwise, it ends at the end of your next turn, along with any remaining temporary Stamina, when all the ice melts away.

-When you roll initiative or at the end of your turn, you need to declare what source of damage will trigger this ability or to not use it at all.
-Otherwise, this ability will trigger the first instance of you taking damage.
+This invocation automatically triggers once per round the first time that you take damage, with the following exceptions: on your turn, or when you roll initiative, you may declare that your Frigid Tomb will only be triggered when a specific creature attacks you, or not to use it at all.

 Once you use this invocation, you can’t use it again until you finish a short or long rest.